 - Something important to know is that there is a difference in playing with water by throwing water balloons and getting into water, like at a pool party.
 The former can be managed with the above precautions but the latter would be a problem not just for the person on the period but for others in the pool as well.
 There is the danger of the pad slipping.
 Tampons or menstrual cups are a more practical choice in case of such an event.
 We advise you to be mindful of your situation and not get carried away.

 - A final thing to remember is to not take any intoxicants during this time.
 Bhang is a huge part of Holi and while it wouldn’t affect your menstrual cycle, it would affect your awareness and put you in a situation where you might not be as careful with your period tracking.
 This advice of course, is subject to you and your judgement of your habits.

 Holi means playing with colours and lots of fun for everyone and there is no reason to let anything get in the way of it, not even your periods.
-All we need is some mindfulness and a certain amount of care.
+All we need is some mindfulness and a certain amount of care such as following the above measures and bathing with lukewarm water after that.
 Given that, this Holi would be as good as any other, period or no period.